swforrest/counting_waterholes/README.md

 conda env create --file env.yaml
 ```

-Activate the environment (if not already) with `conda activate CountingBoats`, and you should be good to go.
+Activate the environment (if not already) with `conda activate Boats`, and you should be good to go.

 ### Setup